ashmandias/FeralInfo/README.md

 ### Torrent clients
-Note: update server with your server, and user with your username The urls to access things are
+Note: update server with your server, and user with your username

+If you are being redirected to status.feral.io, you did not correctly update the URL.

+The urls to access things are
 #### Rutorrent
 https://server.feralhosting.com/user/rutorrent